margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 **Word Associations:** heartache, bleakness, dysphoria, woe, grief, despondent, sorrow, suffering

 ## Joy ##
-Joy comes from opening a window to the sun.
+Joy comes from opening a window to the sunlight.
 I choose to be cheerful and appreciate a new day.
 I live with glee and delight because there's fresh space to shut out the noise.
 Elation comes when dancing and having a good time.